Graduate Admissions

 However, certain applicants may qualify for a fee waiver provided by the Graduate School.
 Please see the Office of Graduate and Professional Admission's fee waiver guide for a list of fee waiver programs and application information.

-Successful applicants who do not begin their program in Autumn Semester must reapply for admission the following year.
+Successful applicants who do not begin their program in the immediate Autumn Semester must reapply for admission the following year.
 Previously enrolled students who have not completed their degrees and have not registered for courses or dissertation hours for more than two semesters must petition the Graduate Studies Committee for reactivation.